IAmCarnell/YUR/README.md

 ## ⚠️ Disclaimer

 ### Scientific Model Status
 The Void-Full Framework (VFF) represents an **exploratory and speculative** scientific model that has not undergone peer review.
-While YUR makes specific predictions about cosmological parameters (Λ, neutrino masses, entanglement phases), these should be considered theoretical explorations rather than established physics.
-The framework aims to inspire discussion and provide a computational testbed for novel quantum gravity approaches.
+While YUR makes specific predictions about cosmological parameters and quantum behavior, these remain provisional until validated by independent study.

 ### AI Feature Ethical Considerations
 YUR's AI enhancement features (embedding integration, ontology merging, knowledge staking) are designed with the following ethical principles: